LuciferBloodFalen/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A simple GUI Tic-Tac-Toe game in Python using Tkinter.
+This is a simple GUI Tic-Tac-Toe game in Python using Tkinter.

 ## Setup & Run
 1. Make sure Python 3 is installed.